-- 6.78.
-Any application for change of use from residential (C3) use to holiday let accommodation (sui generis) use will be required to demonstrate how the change of use does not impact on the amenity of local residents in terms of parking, noise, and other impacts on the local community. - 6.79.
-New purpose-built holiday accommodation (excluding chalets, camping pods, log cabins and other holiday accommodation which is not suitable for permanent occupation) is unlikely to be supported due to the existing high proportion of holiday homes in Blakeney. - 6.80.
-Community Feedback: Consultation on the emerging Neighbourhood Plan revealed the following key issues in relation to this theme that the policies seek to address: - Limit the number of second homes.
+- 6.92.
+Any application for change of use from residential (C3) use to holiday let accommodation (sui generis) use will be required to demonstrate how the change of use does not impact on the amenity of local residents - in terms of parking, noise, and other impacts on the local community.
+This approach should not see a net increase in occupation and as such not seen as having the potential for adverse impact on Europeans sites due to increased recreational pressures. - 6.93.
+New purpose-built holiday accommodation (excluding chalets, camping pods, log cabins and other holiday accommodation which is not suitable for permanent occupation) is unlikely to be supported due to the existing high proportion of holiday homes in Blakeney.

+6.94.
+Community Feedback: Consultation on the emerging Neighbourhood Plan revealed the following key issues in relation to this theme that the policy seeks to address:

+Limit the number of second homes.
 78% strongly agree or agree, 11% unsure and 11% disagree.

-POLICY 3: Change of use from Residential to Holiday Accommodation
+POLICY 3: Change of use - Residential to Holiday Let Accommodation

-Proposals to change the use from residential (C3) use to holiday accommodation (sui generis) must demonstrate that:
+Proposals to change the use from residential (C3)12 use to holiday accommodation (sui generis)13 must demonstrate that:

-- 1) sufficient car parking space can be provided within the curtilage of the proposed holiday let to ensure no additional on-street car parking will be necessary; and - 2) there are no significant impacts on local amenity for nearby residents in terms of noise disturbance and traffic generation.
+- 1) sufficient car parking space can be provided within the curtilage of the proposed holiday let to ensure no additional on-street car parking will be necessary; - 2) there are no significant impacts on local amenity for nearby residents in terms of noise disturbance and traffic generation; - 3) there are no significant impacts in preserving dark night skies resulting from additional light pollution: and - 4) that change will result in no net increase in occupation.

-Proposals for the provision of new purpose-built holiday accommodation will not be supported unless it can be demonstrated there is a need which cannot be met by existing provision.
+Proposals for the provision of purpose-built holiday accommodation will not be supported unless it can be demonstrated there is a need which cannot be met by existing provision.

-6.81.
+6.95.
 Contributes and supports Blakeney Neighbourhood Plan Objectives 1 and 2.
 Core Strategy Spatial Planning Aims 1, 2 and 3.

-&lt;sup>11 The Town and Country Planning (Use Classes) Order 1987" (as amended).
+12 The Town and Country Planning (Use Classes) Order 1987" (as amended).
 Class C3 (Dwellinghouses).

-&lt;sup>12 The Town and Country Planning (Use Classes) Order 1987" (as amended).
+13 The Town and Country Planning (Use Classes) Order 1987" (as amended).
 Sui Generis No class specified in the Schedule.
 Blakeney Draft Neighbourhood Plan

-6.82.
-Change of use of Holiday Accommodation
+6.96.
+Change of use of Holiday Let Accommodation

-- 6.83.
-Ambition: Change of use from Holiday Accommodation to Residential seeking to ensure any usage change increases the number of principal homes. - 6.84.
-In order to boost the supply of homes occupied as a Principal Residence Policy 4 of the Blakeney Neighbourhood Plan provides support for proposals to change the use of holiday accommodation to permanent residential use, providing the dwelling is suitable for permanent occupation. - 6.85.
+- 6.97.
+Ambition: Change of use from Holiday Let Accommodation to Residential - seeking to ensure any usage change increases the number of principal homes. - 6.98.
+In order to boost the supply of homes occupied as a Principal Residence Policy 4 of the Blakeney Neighbourhood Plan provides support for proposals to change the use of holiday accommodation to permanent residential use, providing the dwelling is suitable for permanent occupation. - 6.99.
 This policy applies to proposals for the change of use from Holiday Let use (sui generis) to Residential use (C3).
-It also applies to proposals to remove occupancy restrictions on existing properties, limiting them to holiday use only. - 6.86.
-This policy does not apply to static caravans, chalets and other more temporary style holiday accommodation.
+It also applies to proposals to remove occupancy restrictions on existing properties, limiting them to holiday use only. - 6.100.
+This policy, although with Policy 2, will increase, albeit by a relatively small number, the housing stock that will be more accessible to local householders for principal and permanent residency. - 6.101.
+This policy does not apply to the change of use, or replacement of, buildings or structures which are not suitable for permanent occupation.

-POLICY 4: Change of use from Holiday Accommodation to Residential
+POLICY 4: Change of use - Holiday Let Accommodation to Residential

-Proposals for the change of use or removal of occupancy restrictions from holiday accommodation use to Principal Residence housing, will be supported where the unit proposed for change of use, to residential (C3) or removal of occupancy restriction is suitable for permanent occupation.
+Proposals for the change of use or removal of occupancy restrictions from holiday accommodation use to Principal Residence housing, will be supported where the unit proposed for change of use, to residential (C3)14 or removal of occupancy restriction is suitable for permanent occupation.